-Pay for climate services via the product price

-Our climate services have a price, which must be recovered as much as possible (and as is done in other sectors) through the price of our product.
+Pay for climate services via the product priceOur climate services have a price, which must be recovered as much as possible (and as is done in other sectors) through the price of our product.
 We are critical of the idea of having certificates for humus build-up as a business model for agriculture in this context because an increase in humus is difficult to measure and is a long-term process.

-Agricultural funds also as an incentive for climate services Agricultural funds will continue to be needed.
-However, they must not only be used as compensation, but also as an incentive to provide concrete services for climate, environmental and nature protection.
+Agricultural fundsAgricultural funds will continue to be needed.
+However, they must notalso as an incentiveonly be used as compensation, but also as an incentive to provide concretefor climate servicesservices for climate, environmental and nature protection.

-Preventing the flogging of products through higher prices and good market management

-A sustainable milk production is only possible if our products are not flogged off and wasted.
-It can only be done through a higher price and better market management, and by having a raw milk production that is more geared towards actual demand.
+Preventing the

+flogging of productsA sustainable milk production is on

+flogged off and wasted.
+It can only i

+better market management, and by h

+more geared towards actual demand.managementmarket

+market